-Of course, zucchini slices don’t work as well as noodles in terms of keeping the lasagna’s shape, so this zucchini lasagna is flimsier than traditional lasagna, but in terms of flavor, it’s another victory to low carb and another proof that the starches in many recipes merely absorb other flavors.
+But in terms of flavor, it’s another victory to low carb cooking, and another proof that the starches in many recipes merely absorb other flavors.

 Zucchini is very watery, so do go through the extra step of grilling the zucchini slices before assembling the lasagna.
 Grilling will help dry them off and remove some of the water.
-Otherwise, they will release their water into the lasagna as it bakes – not good.
+Otherwise, they will release their water into the lasagna as it bakes.

 Rao’s used to only be available at Whole Foods, but lately I’ve been seeing it in my supermarket too.
 Of course, just like everything else on earth, it’s also available on Amazon.